saucysaucy/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

 >> Both lists and tuples are objects separated by a variable and indexed by position.
-But, tuples are immutable thus cannot change.
+Lists are containers that can altered, but tuples are immutable thus cannot changed change.
 Keys in dictionaries can be any object, but each key must be unique.
+Since two or more lists can hold the same information though look unique, they contain the same hash value and the computer interprets them as the same.
+So, lists will always produce an error if they are used as keys.

 ---